Skip to main content

-The Ben Towne Center for Childhood Cancer Research has launched a promising new trial that seeks to harness the power of the immune system to effectively combat certain cancers with far less severe side effects – potentially reducing or eliminating the need for chemotherapy and radiation as we know it today.
+The Ben Towne Center for Childhood Cancer Research has launched promising new trials that seek to harness the power of the immune system to effectively combat certain cancers with far less severe side effects – potentially reducing or eliminating the need for chemotherapy and radiation as we know it today.

 We've added smart radiation to the arsenal of tools that fight this deadly childhood cancer.

-Seattle Children’s takes a step toward revolutionizing the way cancer is treated with the hospital’s first reprogrammed T cell immunotherapy trial for relapsed leukemia.
+Seattle Children’s takes a step toward revolutionizing the way cancer is treated with the hospital’s first reprogrammed T-cell immunotherapy trials for relapsed leukemia.